tfpf/pysorteddict/docs/source_code.md

 ## `docs/`

-Code for what you are reading right now.
+Code for the static website you are reading right now.

 ## `src/pysorteddict/`